 As a Boston video production company, we work with a wide variety of marketers on all sizes and kinds of projects - from small budget one-offs to yearly retainer contracts.
 Over thousands of videos, we’ve seen marketers make lots of mistakes that impact cost, timeline, and quality.
 Here are our top 25 video production mistakes, so you can avoid making them.

-It’s a long list, so rather than provide an endless list, we’ve broken these mistakes down according to production phase.
+It’s a long list, so rather than provide an endless list, we’ve broken these mistakes down according to video production phase.

 Planning is everything that happens between the moment you decide you want a video, and the moment you hire your video production company.
 A lot of strategic decisions are made during planning, and mistakes here can have a significant impact, especially on your video’s ROI.